anton-k/hindley-milner-type-check/README.md

 We can see that AST is minimal but quite capable language.
-It can express lambda calculus with let-expressions, case-expressions for pattern matching, recursive let-exprressionsm custom constructors, type-assertions and bottoms.
+It can express lambda calculus with let-expressions, case-expressions for pattern matching, recursive let-expressions, custom constructors, type-assertions and bottoms.

 It's defined in Fix-point style.
 The last parameter of functor `TermF` is going to be recursive parameter in the `Term`.
 If you are not familiar with fixed-point types you can look at the library `data-fix`.
-Herre is a quick example of list data-type defined in this style:
+Here is a quick example of list data-type defined in this style:

 ```haskell
 data ListF a rec = Nil | Cons a rec